University of Hawai´i

 The five staff members in the Preservation Department knew what to do to respond to a collection disaster.
-The Department also had a Paper Conservation Lab and a area for digital documentation.
-However there was not a trained Paper Conservator on staff.
+The Department also had a Paper Conservation Lab and an area for digital documentation.
+However, there was not a trained Paper Conservator on staff.

 The maps were the first priority for treatment.
-Xx maps were shipped to Belfor in Fort Worth.
+Hawaii and Pacific materials remained in Hawaii for treatment in the Library's Preservation Lab, while other maps and aerial photographs were shipped to Belfor, a disaster recovery vendor in Fort Worth.
 The protocol for treatment used at Belfor was developed in January with the consultants in Honolulu.

 The basic treatment required rinsing the mud off of the maps and drying them in Belfor's special freeze drying chamber.

 Thirty thousand maps were treated by Belfor and returned to the Library

 Rare maps selected for a Library exhibition had to be treated by paper conservators Debbie Evans and Jeffry Warda.